Boat Test

 The interior design pops to the fore on the lower deck where there are cabins with real character but, again, as with the main deck, it's not overdone or in your face.
 The layout is interesting, too.
 Right forward in the bow is the VIP ensuite with a double bed mounted in the usual position and an ensuite that also has access from the main lobby for the twin cabin on the starboard side.
 Those long windows that are subtly integrated into the hull sides do great things here by drawing in masses of natural light to somewhat compensate for the lack of a skylight.

 Despite the door leading off from the lobby into the VIP ensuite, there is a proper day head on the lower deck, positioned further amidships just forward of the owner's cabin.
 It's slightly oddly positioned given its distance from the twin cabin whose occupants will need it most but it means those in the VIP can lock the lobby door to their bathroom for the inside for some privacy, safe in the knowledge that they won't be denying those in the twin access to a bathroom.
-All three bathrooms are tastefully finished with black sinks set inside marble effect tops, sprinkles of teak in the shower stalls and attractive black fixings.
+All three bathrooms are tastefully finished with black sinks set inside marble effect tops, sprinkles of teak in the shower stalls, and attractive black fixings.

-It all comes together in the owner's cabin, which sparkles with eye-catching design touches from the choice of materials to the pebble smooth door handles, the TV, which hides inside a mirror and the thoughtful mix of lighting.
+It all comes together in the owner's cabin, which sparkles with eye-catching design touches from the choice of materials to the pebble smooth door handles, the TV, which hides inside a mirror, and the thoughtful mix of lighting.
 It's a genuinely lovely space that offers something so fresh and different compared to most of this boat's rivals.
 Given the cabin stretches the full beam of the boat there's plenty of space and headroom throughout the interior is comfortably over 6ft (1.83m).

 Something that really adds to the feeling of luxury in this area, though, is the size of the ensuite.
 It's huge for a boat of this size and is finished to such a high standard.
 It's a standout feature, which isn't something we say about many ensuite bathrooms.